SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The example below defines a global function called ``someFunction``, without providing a specific access level modifier for the function itself.
-You might expect this function to have the default access level of ``internal``, but this is not the case.
+You might expect this function to have the default access level of “internal”, but this is not the case.
 In fact, ``someFunction`` will not compile as written below: